From A Wiki of Ice and Fire

 Alicent arrived at the court of King Jaehaerys I when she was fifteen years old, in 101AC, when her father, Ser Otto Hightower, was named Hand of the King.
 Alicent would become the constant companion of the Old King, whose health was failing.
 She would fetch his meals, help him wash and dress him, and read to him.
 In the end, King Jaehaerys would sometimes mistake her for his daughter, Saera Targaryen.
 King Jaehaerys eventually died in 103AC, while Alicent was reading to him.

 Alicent stayed at court, as her father continued to occupy the position as Hand of the King under Jaehaerys' successor, King Viserys I Targaryen.
-Already early in the reign of Viserys, Ser Otto and Prince Daemon Targaryen were at odds with each other, and the court fool Mushroom has suggested that quarrel between the two men began when Daemon deflowered Alicent.
+Already early in the reign of Viserys, Ser Otto and Prince Daemon Targaryen were at odds with each other, and the court fool Mushroom has suggested that the quarrel between the two men began when Daemon deflowered Alicent.
 The truths of these tales has never been uncovered.

 In the years that followed, Alicent caught the eye of King Viserys I, whose first wife, Queen Aemma Arryn, had died, and whose council was urging him to wed again.
 Ignoring all advice from his council, Viserys choose Alicent as his wife.
 They married in 106AC, despite the whispers of people who believed that the Hand had risen above himself.
 Some people even doubted Alicents virtue, as rumours began circling that she had given her maidenhead to Prince Daemon, and had later even slept with King Viserys while Queen Aemma was still alive.
 Nonetheless, Alicent was wed to the King.